Funding and Social Security

 Applying for funding and planning how to fund your doctoral studies and later on possibly your research, is a part of the process and a vital skill for a researcher these days.
 At Hanken we give our doctoral students and researchers maximum support in identifying and applying for suitable funding.

 From the beginning of 2017, Hanken will sign employment contracts with new doctoral students instead of funding them through scholarships.
-The employment contracts will be for 12 months with an option of a further 12 months, provided there has been good study progress.

 After this period has expired, you have three main potential funding options: